exercism/v3/languages/python/exercises/concept/string-formatting/.docs/after.md

 ## When to choose what

-Because `.format()` and `f strings` will literally execute whatever you give them as an input, they will cause for a big security risk.
+Because `.format()` and `f strings` will literally execute whatever you give them as an input, they can cause big security risks - especially if they depend on user input.
 This is why you should never use them if you don't fully trust the input given.
-Instead use `Template strings`, these are much safer.
-As explained earlier, the `%` is 'The old style', it will still be supported (in many Python distros, not all of them), but is a little old and less powerful than other methods.
+Instead use `Template strings` -- they're much safer.

+As explained earlier, the `%` is 'old style', it will still be supported (in many Python distros, not all of them), but is a little old and less powerful than other methods.

 If you need help making a decision, then here is a decision tree to help you choose: